Chanty

 5. Patient engagement features

-One should not overlook taking into consideration how the software can enable better communication with patients, as well.
+One should not overlook taking into consideration how the software can enable better engagement with patients, as well.
 A good patient communication platform doesn’t just send patients reminder notices for their appointments – it enables them to message their providers directly, get lab results, and schedule follow-up appointments.
 It is an aid to a sustained relationship, enabling patients to better manage their health while more personally attending to them.

 Take the case of a mental health clinic where patients are encouraged to remain in touch with their therapist via secure messaging.
 If someone feels overwhelmed or needs advice between sessions, they can reach out directly, and their therapist can respond promptly, without having to schedule an official appointment.
 This level of ongoing communication leads to greater engagement and, ultimately, increased patient satisfaction and outcomes.